barongracias/barongracias.github.io/_pages/about.md

 layout: single
 ---

 I'm a senior data scientist who ships ML and analytics for payments, fraud, and product teams.
-I like turning messy data into decisions leadership can act on, and building tools that survive real-world constraints.
-I reworked my Mastercard grad scheme to get broader exposure: instead of 2x9-month rotations, I pushed for 1x9 plus 2x4.5 months across International Payment Strategy/Portfolio/Project Management, Open Banking, UK Faster Payments, Financial Crime, and the Mastercard Economics Institute.
+I turn messy data into decisions leadership can act on and build tools that survive real-world constraints.
+University of Cambridge MPhil in Machine Learning & AI for Physics plus deep delivery in industry, with a physics undergrad that helps on science-heavy problems.

 ## Career snapshots
 **Senior Data Scientist, Mastercard**